michaelrambeau/bestofjs/.github/ISSUE_TEMPLATE/add-a-project-to-best-of-javascript.md

 assignees: ''

 ---

-Best of JavaScript is for the most popular open-source projects related to the web platform and Node.js.
+_Best of JS_ is for the most popular open-source projects related to the web platform and Node.js.

+What is the URL of the project you'd like to add to _Best of JS_?

 Before submitting the request to add a new project, please check the following points: